Laughter may be the best medicine. It can boost your immune system and reduce stress, according to researchers

 Throughout centuries, laughter was prescribed as a cure and a way of recovery from surgeries.
 One of the French surgeons, Henri de Mondeville, applied laughter to speed up the recovery process.
 He wrote: “Let the surgeon take care to regulate the whole regimen of the patient’s life for joy and happiness, allowing his relatives and special friends to cheer him and by having someone tell him jokes.”
 So keep smiling!
 “A cheerful heart does good like a medicine: but a broken spirit makes one sick.”
 Proverbs 17:22

-Was this article helpful?
-Yes -0 No -0 2 Posted by: 👨 Becky C. McGhee
+Was this article helpful?2 Posted by: 👨 Becky C. McGhee